Dengtiel/riseup-africa/README.md

 ```

 ## 6) API notes (useful endpoints)
 - `POST /api/register` — registers a new user.
-Prototype returns a `verification_url` you can open to verify the account.
+Web returns a `verification_url` you can open to verify the account.
 - `GET /api/verify?token=...` — verify an email token.
 This sets a session for the verified user.
 - `POST /api/login` — login (expects `email` and `password`).
 Sets a server-side session cookie.
 - `GET /api/me` — returns current session user info (authenticated/email/role/profiles).